NED Features

 LEVEL 5 Glossary and Lexicon

 LEVEL 5's Glossary and Lexicon is a compilation and modern updating of terms culled from the published literature.
 It is designed to cover all of astronomy, and is in this sense a slight departure from the extragalactic nature of the rest of NED and LEVEL 5.
-It has been compiled from twenty different sources, and has appropriate links to LEVEL 5 articles.
+It has been compiled from twenty different references, and has appropriate links to LEVEL 5 articles.

 Back to the Features List.